patcarrasco/EbolaNetworks/README.md

 - Amount of health workers effect on transmission

 ### Model Description
-- Model is here run to 100 timesteps [recommended to run to completion, can do this with a while loop, however this may take > 1 day to run]
+- Model is here run to 100 timesteps (It is recommended to run to completion, and this can be done with a while loop.
+However this may cause model to take > 3 hours to run each tested parameter)
 - 100 iterations are done for each tested parameter

 #### 1. Doctor Movements